fjdu/isotopize/README.md

 See below for the format of the file ```config.dat```.

-The converted file will be put in the same directory with "isotopized" attached to the original file name.
+The converted file will be put in the same directory as the input network with the word "isotopized" attached to the original file name.

 ## File format conversion

+**This is not needed anymore because the code now has the option to read directly the "Herbst" format (so to call it).**

-To convert the herbst format to the format understandable by my code, I have to
+To convert the Herbst format to the format understandable by my code, I have to

 1. Delete all the lines beginning with ```#```, or replace ```#``` with ```!```.
 The won't appear in the output file anyway.
 1. Delete the leading row numbers (with no blank space left at the beginning of each row).